 - English: 4 years

 - Social Studies: 3 years

 - Natural Sciences: 3 years

-- Additional units from the subject areas listed or foreign language, fine arts or computer science
+- Additional units from the subject previous areas listed, foreign language or fine arts

 AP/IB credit policy at Ripon